nucypher/nucypher/docs/source/index.rst

 ``n`` re-encryption key shares (:term:`kFrag`), each of which is encrypted with a different Ursula's encrypting key.
 The Ursulas in the group stand ready to re-encrypt data in exchange for payment in fees and token rewards.
 The list of Ursulas and their associated encrypted re-encryption key shares are stored in a treasure map.
 Alice subsequently encrypts the treasure map for Bob.
-The treasure map gives Bob the requisite information for getting the shared data re-encrypted by the NuCypher Network.
+The treasure map provides Bob the requisite information and cryptographic material to successfully request the NuCypher network to re-encrypt the data shared by Alice – such that he can decrypt it with his private key.

 3. Each policy created by Alice has an associated encryption key, which can be used by any entity (Enrico) to encrypt data on Alice's behalf.